 [ Home] [ Members ] [ Network Objectives ] [ Publications ] [ Useful Links ] [ Contact ] [ Work in progress] [ Meetings ]

 *We are very pleased to announce the new Journal of Bio- and Tribo-Corrosion edited by Profs.
 Margaret Stack, Mathew Mathew and Yu Tian, which will be published by Springer!
 The journal will be the first to pubish papers exclusively in this rapidly growing area, covering all aspects of tribo-corrosion, ranging from biological environments to green energy techologies to bio-degradable metals and composites.
 A broad range of subjects will be covered such as corrosion, tribo-corrosion of coatings, metallic materials, and thin films, sliding wear-corrosion, fretting corrosion, micro-abrasion-corrosion,erosion-corrosion, tribo-corrosion models, bio-tribo-corrosion, surface engineering and materials, nano-corrosion, surface modifications (nanotube and texturing) for improved tribo-corrosion resistance, and to promote bio-compatibility and cell viability.
-More details (including how to submit to the journal) to come soon!
-The journal will be launched at Tribo-Corrosion 2014 eore detaisl such as how to
+The journal was launched at Tribo-Corrosion 2014 eo

 *A very interesting and stimulating meeting was held in Atlanta on April 19-20 2012.
 Georgia Tech hosted the meeting which was held in the first time in the US and which included paralell sessions on bio-tribo-corrosion and tribo-corrosion in energy conversion including the nuclear, oil and gas and renewable technologies.
 The chair of this meeting was Peter Blau, Oak Ridge laboratory, and the local organizer was Rick Cowen, Georgia Tech.
 Papers from the meeting will be published shortly by ASTM and Tribology International.
 Papers